wmeints/ml-quickstart-guide/labs/lab-04/README.md

 We'll cover the following topics:

 - Setting up a machine learning workspace
+- Setting up your project
 - Creating a dataset
+- Setting up a compute environment
 - Running an experiment

 ## Setting up a machine learning workspace